opencog/learn/README-Vision.md

   That is, intead of using the OpenCV cascade classifier, it should be able to learn the cascde classifier algo, on it's own.

+Related ideas:

+* In neural-network based systems, one talks of "attention networks" and "attention masks".
+See, for example, the MONet paper, cited below.
+  These masks are a set of 2D spatial filters identifying a region of pixels, and thier color.
+The goal of training is to learn a collection of these masks.
+Each object in an image corresponds to a mask (the mask picks out the pixels that belong to the object).

+  The goal in this project is somewhat similar, in that many of the filter trees that we hope to learn would probably end up resembling attention masks.
+If this is the case, then it might be reasonable to use an algo such as MONet to find (some of) the relevant mask sets.

 The Learning Pipeline
 ---------------------